-1. Complete a narrative and hours log of all activities associated with the intern experience and submit in Time2Track.
-Summaries of these activities will be submitted to the internship coordinator/instructor and professional reports to consumers, other professionals, or other audiences must be signed by the credentialed intern supervisor.
+- 1. Complete a narrative and hours log of all activities associated with the intern experience.
+Monthly summaries of these activities will be submitted to the internship coordinator/instructor and professional reports to consumers, other professionals, or other audiences must be signed by the credentialed intern supervisor.
 Specific activities to be included are defined on the log glossary.
+Some examples are:

+- Assessment / Diagnostics

+- Report Writing

+- Classroom observations

+- Review of Cumulative Files

+- Multidisciplinary and Child Study Team Conferences

+- Consultation

+- Counseling

+- Crisis intervention

+- Academic and behavioral intervention